EasyJet makes progress with electric aircraft plan

 “Electric flying is becoming a reality and we can now foresee a future that is not exclusively dependent on jet fuel,” easyJet CEO Johan Lundgren said.

-EasyJet wants electric planes to fly routes of about 500 kilometers within the decade, which means it could use the aircraft on London to Amsterdam, Europe’s second busiest route.
+EasyJet wants electric planes to fly routes of about 500 kilometres within the decade, which means it could use the aircraft on London to Amsterdam, Europe’s second busiest route.

-The airline is already targeting a 10 percent cut in carbon emissions per passenger per kilometer by 2022 by using more fuel-efficient jets, such as the new Airbus A320neo.
+The airline is already targeting a 10 percent cut in carbon emissions per passenger per kilometre by 2022 by using more fuel-efficient jets, such as the new Airbus A320neo.

 An electric plane that would result in lower emissions, noise and travel costs would be very attractive to all airlines given that jet fuel is one of their biggest costs, and the price of it has risen sharply this year.